dsoto/ENSP_330/syllabus/330-syllabus-template.md

 and then use techniques from this class to create estimates.
 The learning goals are for you to explore relevant topics in energy resource use in a ways similar to professional work.
+There will be a separate document that explains the expectations for the project that I will hand out in a few weeks.

-Here is the tentative project schedule.
+The tentative project schedule is listed here:

 {{ d['project-schedule.md'] }}